 When in doubt, ask.
-Here’s an interesting question and answer that I think all homeowners can take advantage of.
+Here are an interesting question and answer about home water use that I think all homeowners can take advantage of.

-Q: I have a concern about high water usage.
-We have lots of mature landscaping, but artificial turf (no grass), a fairly large pool, hot tub, 3 full baths; a 1/2 bath.
-There are 3 people in our home; I am home a lot during the day.
+I have a concern about high water usage.
+We have lots of mature landscaping, but artificial turf (no grass), a fairly large pool, hot tub, three full baths, and a 1/2 bath.
+There are three people in our home; I am home a lot during the day.
 Is 24,000 gallons of usage for the month of August something to be concerned about?
 It seems like an awful lot.
-What can we do??
+What can we do?

 You can easily be losing 3,400 gallons in your pool alone during August due to evaporation and about 17,000 gallons would be typical water needs in August for a very large landscape of about 10,000 square feet.
 Add the two together and you already have over 20,000 gallons, so your outdoor use might be why your bill was so high.
 However, I’m just guessing on your landscape size and I’m not sure if you live in Arizona or another climate.
 There are always other things to check.

-- Check your toilet for leaks, trickling sounds or water moving in the bowl
+- Be sure to test your toilet for leaks, trickling sounds, or water moving in the bowl.

-- Take our Home Water Challenge, then visit the links at the end to see how you can reduce your water use
+- Take our Home Water Challenge, then visit the links to see how you can further reduce your water use.

 Good luck and I hope you’re well on your way to reducing your water use at your home.

-Donna DiFrancesco is a Conservation Specialist with the City of Mesa, Environmental & Sustainability Division where she educates Mesa, Arizona residents about xeriscape, water conservation, living green and sustainability.
+Donna DiFrancesco is a conservation coordinator with the City of Mesa, Environmental & Sustainability Division where she educates Mesa, Arizona residents about xeriscape, water conservation, living green, and sustainability.
 She is also a member of the Water – Use It Wisely regional campaign steering committee.